 Scuba Diving With Soft Contact Lenses vs. Hard Contact Lenses

-If you currently wear hard contact lenses and are wondering whether you should switch to soft contact lenses for diving, here’s what Divers Alert Network (DAN) have to say about scuba diving with contacts:
+If you currently wear hard contact lenses and are wondering whether you should switch to soft contact lenses for diving, here’s what Divers Alert Network (DAN) has to say about scuba diving with contacts:

 “Divers should ask their ophthalmologists or optometrists to prescribe soft contact lenses.
 Hard lenses or rigid gas-permeable lenses have been found to sometimes cause symptoms of eye pain and blurred vision during and after dives.
 These symptoms occur as a result of gas bubbles forming between the cornea and the contact lens.”